-"I choose to do a Year in Enterprise so that I could experience starting and running a business from the point of view of each department.
+"I chose to do a Year in Enterprise so that I could experience starting and running a business from the point-of-view of each department.
 Setting up my business has enabled me to experience all the aspects of a traditional business including purchasing, manufacturing, advertising, sales and customer care.
-This will give me a better understanding of a management and business perspective, going into the final year of my University course."
+This will give me a better understanding of a management and business perspective going into the final year of my university course."

 Lauren Jefferis Design and Illustration

 Lauren Jefferis Design and Illustration is a business that creates colourful illustrations documenting everyday life to sell to both customers and businesses.

 "Often drawing from popular culture, it is important for me to bring a sense of humour to my illustrations, keeping my work both playful and relatable for customers.
 I like to keep my projects diverse, working on logo design, editorial illustration and more personalised commission-based work.
 Selling at art and illustration markets allows me to interact with my customers and selling online on Etsy allows me to reach a global market.

 "I was attracted to the Year in Enterprise when I couldn’t find a placement that suited my goals as a designer.
 Many people in the industry work freelance, and this seemed the perfect opportunity to stop freelancing on the side of my degree and commit to a full year."